 Takeaway #1 - Own your screw ups

 It’s human to err.
-So, do not hesitate to own up your mistakes to your client.
+So, do not hesitate to own up to your mistakes with your client.
 Be the first one to do it before your clients find it out.
-Say, “we are sorry, we are on it”.
-They will understand, even appreciate you for your honesty and give you an opportunity to rectify it.
-Lot of founder I interact say this in a sugar coated way but have never seen a founder putting this at a such a big stage.
+Say, “We are sorry, we are on it”.
+They will understand, even appreciate you for your honesty, and give you an opportunity to rectify it.
+A lot of founders I interact with say this in a sugar-coated way but have never seen a founder putting this at such a big stage.

 Takeaway #2 - Make exit as easy as entry for your customers

 One of the most common CTA used in the world is ‘sign up’, and marketers pay maximum attention to it.

 Dharmesh just nailed it by saying it’s important to give equal importance to the ‘cancel my account’ option too.
 It will not just make the process of exit easier for your client, but it will also help you in building an everlasting relationship with them even if they are no more subscribed to your product or services.

 Takeaway #3 - Do the RIGHT thing even if it’s hard.
 ESPECIALLY WHEN IT’S HARD.

 Your clients will trust you when you do the right thing even if it’s the hardest thing to do.
 So, do not hesitate to take the right decisions.
 I have always tried to practice this when talking to my clients.
 This is something sales and account managers should embed at every step of their process.

 If you have a service which will not work for the client do not pitch it, even if clients come and ask for it.
 It simple!
 This takeaway is not just for business but true in life too.
 We all know this but do we really follow it?